PIX 2 [NASA]

-PIX 1 (Plasma Interaction Experiment) was an add-on eyperiment mounted on an Delta second stage to investigate high voltage discharge and arcing on spacecraft components.
-A 96 cm by 81 cm experiment plate was mounted on one side of the stage while an electronics box was on an other side.
-PIX 1 was conceived to gain some data, which the failed SPHINX space craft should have provided, until the more sophisticated DoD/NASA P78-2 SCATHA satellite was flown.
+PIX 1 consisted of a 96 cm by 81 cm experiment plate mounted on one side of the Delta-2910 stage while an electronics box was on an other side.
+PIX 1 was conceived to gain some data, which the failed SPHINX A spacecraft should have provided, until the more sophisticated DoD/NASA P78-2 SCATHA satellite was flown.
 The payload consisted of a sample solar cell and some insulation experiments.

 |Type / Application:||Research|